renatolinsdigital/python-quickstart/README.md

 Python variables are dynamically typed, meaning their type is inferred based on the assigned value.
 This allows for flexibility and simplicity in variable declaration.

-NOTE: In Python, lists are fundamental data structures representing ordered and mutable sequences of elements, created using square brackets `[]`.
+NOTE: In Python, lists are fundamental data structures representing ordered and mutable sequences of elements, created using square brackets [].
 They allow duplicates and are widely used for storing and manipulating collections of items.
-On the other hand, 'collections' refer to a broader category of data structures beyond lists.
-This category includes tuples, dictionaries, sets, and the collections module, offering specialized data structures.
-These collections may offer additional functionality and optimizations tailored to specific use cases.
-However, understanding collections in depth is not within the scope of this tutorial.
+Lists are one of the fundamental collection types in Python, along with other types such as tuples, sets, and dictionaries.
+However, on the other hand, 'collections' refer to a broader category of data structures.
+Understanding collections in depth is not within the scope of this tutorial.

 ### 4. Operators: